MysteriousGuardian/Blackridge-CTF/chapters/1_http.md

  - One machine takes care of the main website.
  - One machine takes care of the staff portal.

+We started off by creating and installing two VMs with Debian, a Linux distribution.
 Both machines were set up with basic configuration (correct hostname, password, updates) and apache installation.
 To install apache on a Linux